Shashwat-Pandey-55/Portfolio-Management/README.md

 # DBMS-Project-Portfolio-Management-System
-This portfolio database management system is created by Rajat Payghan for my DBMS project in BITS Pilani for the Spring'23 Semester.
+This portfolio database management system is created by Shashwat Pandey.
 ## How to run :
 1. Open the file `runner.txt'
 2. Replace paths to the respective files with the path from your system